tambravan/TransmittableDiseaseSimulation/DEVELOPMENT.md

 - **04/28/2020** Work with ImGui to create a listbox for displaying data
   - List box should show starting countries and the stats when selected
   - Need to figure out issues with types (ImGui uses char* instead of std::string)

 - **04/28/2020** Create engine.cc/.h, the core of the game
   - Create a begin method and categorize method, which store the start location and reset all factors
   - Add to data struct vectors of groupings for countries
-  - Comment out some countries in data that are small (e.g. vatican city/vanuatu/monaco etc.)
+  - Comment out some countries in data that are small (e.g.
+  Vatican City/Vanuatu/Monaco etc.)

 - **04/29/2020** Debug errors with ImGui ListBox
   - Display list box of all countries
   - Add functionality to dynamically change the displayed name and index in ImGui
   - Refactor CategorizeLoc() to use created vectors

 - **04/30/2020** Refactor char* to std::strings to fix some map key errors